kingsanchu/Single-And-Multi-Agent-Search-In-Maze-Game/Diary.md

 # 14/10

-Researching for methods to build the environment
+Researching for methods to build the environment.

 # 18/10

-Constructing the basic environment for the maze
+Constructing the basic environment for the maze.

+# 21/10

+Test running in terminal to see if code is running.